12 Conflict of Interest

 B. The mere existence of either a potential or actual conflict of interest does not mean that such conflict must necessarily be eliminated.
-All actual and potential conflicts of interest must be disclosed and evaluated by the Conflicts Review Committee.
+All actual and potential conflicts of interest must be disclosed and evaluated by the Conflict of Interest Committee.

 C. In the following situations and activities, there is at least the appearance, and possibly the actuality, of an employee allowing his/her personal interests, and not the best interests of MTSU, to affect that employee’s judgment.
 This list is illustrative rather than exhaustive.

 1. Self-dealing.
 Situations in which an employee can appear to influence, or actually influence, a University-related decision from which that person, or a member of that person’s family, stands to realize a personal financial benefit is self-dealing and a conflict of interest.
-Examples of self-dealing activities are numerous and include those listed below.
+Examples of self-dealing activities are numerous and include, but are not limited to, those listed below.

 b.
 University purchases from businesses in which an employee has a financial interest (T.C.A. § 12-4-103).
 Employees are prohibited from bidding on, selling, or offering to sell, any merchandise, equipment, material, or similar commodity to the State of Tennessee during their employment, or for six (6) months thereafter, or to have any interest in the selling of the same to the state.
 Violation of this provision is considered a Class E felony.